 Clinical agencies by contractual agreement must provide access to emergency care in the event of injury to a student.
 Students who are injured should immediately notify the clinical instructor who will initiate the action for treatment.
 Emergency care will be handled according to clinical agency policy.
-A written summary of the occurrence and care rendered will be submitted by the clinical instructor to the Director of the SSCC Nursing Program.
+A written summary of the occurrence and care rendered will be submitted by the clinical instructor to the Director of Nursing Programs.
 Incident Reports (Appendix O) are completed for untoward actions made by the student (e.g., medication errors, injury involving a student, patient, and/or others).
 The report will describe in detail the circumstances of the incident and action taken.
 The incident should be immediately reported to the instructor and nursing staff RN.
 If necessary, a physician will be notified and will direct any further action or medical intervention.
-A copy of the incident report is submitted to the clinical affiliate coordinator or designee, the Director of the SSCC Nursing Program, and Associate Dean of Health Services.
+A copy of the incident report is submitted to the clinical affiliate coordinator or designee, the Director of Nursing Programs, and Associate Dean of Health Services.
 In the event of an exposure incident, specified forms will be completed and submitted.
-(See Student Exposure Incident Report Appendix N.) Follow-up medical reports will also be submitted to the Director of the SSCC Nursing Program.
+(See Student Exposure Incident Report Appendix N.) Follow-up medical reports will also be submitted to the Director of Nursing Programs.